R-Rajaie/grocery-store-scraper/README.md

 ## Disclaimer
 This was made in part by AI.
 The code is not perfect, and I do not have a perfect understanding of the libraries I am using (specifically bs4).
 Therefore, there may be inefficiencies present in the code.
 Feel free to raise issues or push your own suggestions to improve stability and efficiency.

+Also feel free to use this code as a base for your own needs and customize it accordingly.
+There are fields I didn't bother to collect since they weren't relevant to me, but maybe they're useful for you.
+Similarly, you can repurpose this code for grocery store websites which aren't covered in this repo.
+Most store locators fall under the umbrella of a few different groups, so it should be relatively simple to slightly modify some fields and some logic to fit most situations.